loopcursive/Golang_Tutorial/README.md

 ## About LoopCursive

 LoopCursive is a YouTube channel dedicated to teaching the Go programming language.
-Our mission is to make learning Go easy and accessible.
+My mission is to make learning Go easy and accessible.

 ## What's Inside

-This repository contains code examples, projects, and exercises that match the content from our YouTube videos.
+This repository contains code examples that match the content from our YouTube videos.
 The code is organized into folders based on the lecture or topic, making it easy to find what you need.

 ## Getting Started